nichbar/Ulmaridae/README.md

 ### Background Operation

 - The agent runs as a foreground service with a persistent notification
-- It will automatically restart on device boot
 - The service continues running even when the app is closed
 - Root privileges are automatically used if available